 The first year of high school is an exciting and important time in life.
 It is a year when students begin to deeply explore the many different paths they can take in their futures.
 The Ninth Grade Academy Team is structured to guide students through this transition year.

-At the North Campus, the four academies students can choose from are:
+At the North Campus, the three academies students can choose from are:

 - Community and Global Studies

 - Engineering and Life Sciences

 At the Dean Campus, the vocational education programs are: